-When applying the usual status tests to individuals, the tax and NIC position will generally be the same.
+When applying the usual employment status tests to individuals, the tax and NIC position will generally be the same.
 However, there are certain individuals who, because of social security benefit entitlement purposes or administrative convenience, are treated differently.

 SSCBA 1992, ss 2(2), 7(2) allow that regulations may provide for:

-In simple terms this means that certain employments will be disregarded altogether, some individuals who would be self-employed for tax purposes under the usual rules (see the Employment status tests guidance note) would be treated as employed earners and in the same way that some employed earners would be treated as self-employed.
+In simple terms, this means that certain employments will be disregarded altogether; some individuals who would be self-employed for tax purposes under the usual rules (see the Employment status tests guidance note) would be treated as employed earners and in the same way that some employed earners would be treated as self-employed.
 The detail is found in the Social Security (Categorisation of Earners) Regulations 1978, SI 1978/1689.

-The following types of employment are disregarded:
+The following types of employment are disregarded for NIC: